 Geosmin removal in Recirculating Aquaculture Systems (RAS)28 April 2021

-Through decades in the aquaculture industry, there has been a lack of solutions for the expensive and comprehensive problem concerning Geosmin in water.
-Read further to explore the solution for Geosmin removal.
+Through decades in the aquaculture industry, there has been a lack of solutions for problems relating to geosmin in RAS fish production.
+These problems lead to economic consequences for RAS facilities worldwide year after year.

-What is Geosmin and why is it a problem?
+What is Geosmin and why is it a problem in RAS fish production?

 The Geosmin mitigation challenge

-As of today, the usual method to remove geosmin from fish is by placing them into large high purity water tanks that are rich in oxygen.
+As of today, the usual method to remove geosmin from fish is by placing the fish into large high purity water tanks that are rich in oxygen.
 Doing so, the geosmin from their bodies get transferred to the water until it reaches equilibrium.
-However, this is a relatively costly method to ensure proper removal, as large quantities of pure water is required.
+Unfortunately, this is a relatively costly method to ensure proper removal, as large quantities of pure water are required.
 In addition to this, the purge process adds on average an extra 10 days of fish delivery time, required for the geosmin to be reduced to limits of 5ng/L.

 Research-based Geosmin assistance